Why Does My Vape Crackle?

 Sometimes vape crackling, even the usual kind, it just unpleasant to deal with and we’d rather go without.
 In these cases there are a few steps you can take to reduce the noise.

-So today we’ve gone into exactly why your vape crackles, what you need to look out for and what you can do to make it a little more manageable.
-To recap:
+In this article we’ve gone into exactly why your vape crackles, what you need to look out for and what you can do to make it a little more manageable.

 - Crackling is an entirely normal part of a properly functioning vape.